zudhesh/word-count/doc/usage.rst

 =====

-Sudhesh How to clone the code
+Sudhesh-K How to clone the code
 -----------------------------

 Write me ...